jonaylor89/ScholarScraper/ScholarScraperBE/src/scraper/README.md

 # Optimizations
 * Download the html for a publication and parse that to allow for parallelization without the browser thinkings we're DOSing it
-    * Using ScraPY or BeautifulSoup
+    * Using BeautifulSoup
-* Email report to me of the changes since the last parse (python smtp library)
+* Create reports for me of the changes since the last parse
 * Use configuration file

 -------------------------------------